neondatabase/website/content/docs/introduction/about-billing.md

 Find all the documentation you need to understand, manage, and optimize the features and metrics that contribute to your monthly Neon bill.

-## Pricing calculators and billing overview
+## Pricing and billing overview

-Start with our pricing calculators to get a sense of how different compute and storage sizes can affect your bill.
-Then get more detail about the underlying metrics.
+Start with our billing overview and then get more detail about our plans.

 <DetailIconCards>

-<a href="/docs/introduction/billing-calculators" description="Our pricing calculator and cost estimator tools help you estimate your next Neon bill" icon="transactions">Pricing calculators</a>

 <a href="/docs/introduction/billing-overview" description="Quick introduction to how billing works in Neon" icon="chart-bar">Billing overview</a>